Isolated but not immune: Pandemic reaches Lake of the Woods County

 “The biggest impact we’ve had is on the Northwest Angle — you can’t drive up there through Canada,” said Arnesen, the county commissioner who represents that northernmost part of the contiguous U.S.

-Now accessible only by a 35-mile boat ride, Arnesen said he hopes federal legislation helps the cut-off patch of American soil and other businesses that have been burned by pandemic restrictions.
+It’s now accessible only by a 35-mile boat ride.
+Arnesen said he hopes federal legislation helps the cut-off patch of American soil and other businesses that have been burned by pandemic restrictions.

 “Somehow we have to get these businesses through.”